MarcioFCMartins/Caulerpa_sampling/README.md

            point_id,
            NA))

-    point_id <- ifelse(stopped, point_id, point_id + 1) #If divers are moving again, increase point ID counter.
-This does not identify the points in numeric order, but that is not necessary
+    point_id <- ifelse(stopped, point_id, point_id + 1) #If divers are moving, increase point ID counter.
+This does not create a continuous ID (there are gaps), but that is not necessary
   }
   return(ids)
 }